voocel/agentcore/README.md

 ## Stability

 - Keep `Agent`, `AgentLoop`, `Event`, `Tool`, and `Message` stable first
-- Behavioral changes should come with tests first; `examples/` and internal implementation details are not stable API
+- `examples/` and internal implementation details are not stable API

 ## Architecture